ruderngespra/logit-js/README.md

 Logit-js writes informative console logs into javascript files.
 It can be integrated into an editor or used as a command line tool.

-Actively developed!
+Actively developed.
 Stable version not yet available.

 ### Current features